Find a preliminary topic

 - A.1 In order to be considered for admittance to the Honours Program, the student must normally have completed a minimum of 90 units (15 full-course equivalents) prior to admission in the Fall and have achieved a Grade Point Average of at least 3.3 over the last 60 units (10 full-course equivalents) and on all courses in the major field among those used to calculate the admission Grade Point Average.
 The student should register her/his intention to apply for the Honours Program by choosing the Change of Program function on the University Student Information System before Feb.
 1.

 - A.2 In addition, the student must receive approval from the Honours Coordinator.
 Before receiving this approval, the student should meet with the Administrative Assistant for the Honours Program as soon as possible to discuss procedures.
-The student must then secure a supervisor and submit Form 1 (signed by the supervisor) and a preliminary program proposal to the Administrative Assistant as soon as possible and no later than Feb.
+The student must then secure a supervisor by January 20 and submit Form 1 (signed by the supervisor) and a preliminary program proposal to the Administrative Assistant as soon as possible and no later than Feb.
 1. The student must also arrange an interview with the Honours Coordinator as soon as possible, and no later than Feb.
 1, to determine the student's ability to pursue a thesis relevant to their major program.
 Assessment will be based on the preliminary program proposal submitted by the student as part of Form 1 and on any other criteria the Honours Coordinator may deem relevant.

 - A.3 In all cases, acceptance will depend upon willingness on the part of a university faculty member who is acceptable to the Honours Coordinator to supervise the thesis.
 In certain circumstances where the proposed supervisor is from outside the Department of Communication, Media and Film, the Honours Coordinator may require that a faculty member from inside the department serve as Co-supervisor.
 The supervisor's signature is required on Form 1 before final approval may be given.